 Students who are contemplating a senior Honors Thesis and who will be abroad during the normal application process in the spring of their Junior year are strongly urged to plan ahead.
 They should try to establish a thesis topic, identify a faculty member willing to supervise their work before departing, and verify that they will be able to be in email contact with their thesis advisor while abroad.
 They should be aware that the deadline for submission of applications is April 1 of their Junior year.
 For additional information, they should consult with the director of the History Honors Program (Prof. Ismay) early in the semester prior to their departure for study abroad.

-When you return to the U.S., you will need to fill out and email the OIP Degree Audit Substitution Form for Study Abroad to Prof. Gallagher, to get your courses applied to major or minor requirements (elective credit or upper-division credit).
-OIP will process your transcript after they receive it from your host institution and will forward it to Student Services for posting on your BC transcript.
+When you return to the U.S., you will need to fill out and email the Degree Audit Course Substitution and Waiver Form to Prof. Julian Bourg, to get your courses applied to major or minor requirements (elective credit or upper-division credit).
+OGE will process your transcript after they receive it from your host institution and will forward it to Student Services for posting on your BC transcript.